-Section 111 - Article 8 - Administrative Mechanisms.
+Section 104 - Article 8 - Administrative Mechanisms.
 The introductory paragraph is hereby amended to read as follows:

-"This article formally establishes the agencies and officials involved in processing applications for development approval.
+"This article formally establishes the agencies and officials involved in processing applications for development approvals and legislative decisions.
 Such agencies and officials shall comply with the Conflict-of-Interest provisions of NCGS 160D-109."

-Section 112 - Article 8 - Administrative Mechanisms.
-Section 8.2.4. (m) is hereby amended to read as follows:
+Section 105 - Article 8 - Administrative Mechanisms.
+Section 8.2. - Planning commission.
+Section 8.2.4 - Powers of the commission, subsections (k), (l), and (m) are hereby amended to read as follows:

-"To review and make recommendations to the council on proposed plats of land subdivision, applications for special use permits-conditional zoning districts, and proposed amendments to Land Use Management Ordinances;"
+- "(k) To request the council to hold public administrative, legislative, or evidentiary hearings on matters within the purview of the commission; - (I) To conduct public meetings and hearings, giving reasonable notice to the public thereof; - (m) To review and make recommendations to the council on proposed plats of land subdivision, applications for special use permits-conditional zoning districts, and proposed amendments to Land Use Management Ordinances;"

-Section 113 - Article 8 - Administrative Mechanisms.
-Section 8.3.4. (d) is hereby amended to read as follows:
+Section 106 - Article 8 - Administrative Mechanisms.
+Section - 8.3. - Board of adjustment.
+Section 8.3.4- Powers of the Board, subsection (d) is hereby amended to read as follows:

-"To make interpretations determinations of the zoning atlas, including disputed questions about zoning district boundary lines or lot lines, and similar questions as required by the appendix, and as they arise in the administration of this appendix;"
+"(d) To make interpretations determinations of the zoning atlas, including disputed questions about zoning district boundary lines or lot lines, and similar questions as required by the appendix, and as they arise in the administration of this appendix;"

-Section 114 - Article 8 - Administrative Mechanisms.
-Section 8.3.5.
-Meetings is hereby amended to read as follows:
+Section 107 - Article 8 - Administrative Mechanisms.
+Section - 8.3. - Board of adjustment.
+Section 8.3.5 - Meetings is hereby amended to read as follows: